 Value for everyone

-At Sierra Winds, our mission is to serve seniors looking to expand their day-to-day experiences.
+At Sierra Winds, an independent living community in Peoria, AZ., our mission is to serve seniors looking to expand their day-to-day experiences.
 And provide value to everyone.

 While you prepare for your move to Sierra Winds, our team of skilled, compassionate individuals will help guide you through the process.
 We offer a range of move-in resources and concierge services to assist you and your family.